efesabanogluu/mobility-hub/README.md

 # 2. Start all services
 docker compose up -d --build

   # 🧠 If you are on Apple Silicon (M*) and encounter architecture issues:
   # 👉 Run with platform override to enforce amd64-based containers
+    # 👉 If you are using Docker Compose V2 (Recommended):
+    # Use platform override directly with --platform flag
-# docker compose --platform=linux/amd64 up -d --build
+  docker compose --platform=linux/amd64 up -d --build

+    # 👉 If you are using Docker Compose V1 (Legacy):
+    # --platform flag is NOT supported, so use environment variable instead
+    # Run the following command instead:
+  DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose up -d --build

 # 3. Wait for Kafka and Flink to be ready (approx. 30 seconds)
 sleep 30 # Ensures services are up before topic creation